 Who Qualifies?

-Most hospitals must offer assistance if your income is below:
+Most nonprofit hospitals must offer assistance if your income is below certain thresholds.
+Each hospital sets its own eligibility criteria, but typical discount levels are:

 - 100% of Federal Poverty Level: FREE care required